RFP365/react-front-end-standards/standards/css.md

 <div id="CSS-Selector"></div>
 ````

+### Property Order
+CSS properties should be grouped by commonality (display, then box-model, then positioning, then background/color, then typography, then misc/etc).
+Not strongly enforced, but a good consideration.

 ### Common Variables
 Always reference global variables for commonly used values.
 Failure to re-use will result in error and an ever expanding list of one-offs.
-- Examples include `colors`, `fonts`, `spacing`.
+Examples include `colors`, `fonts`, `spacing`.

-### Property Order
-CSS properties should be grouped by commonality (display, then box-model, then positioning, then background/color, then typography, then misc/etc).
-Not strongly enforced, but a good consideration.

-### Examples Using our Themes
+### Using Material-UI Themes
+If your component has been wrapped at a high-level with a ThemeProvider.
+Use the theme for common variables.
 ```
   background-color: ${({theme}) => theme.palette.gray.light};
   color: ${({ theme }) => theme.palette.primary.main};